Top 10 Plants for East-Facing Windows (with Pictures)

 Watering Water deeply once every two weeks.

-FertilizerFeed your plant 1-2 times a month during spring and summer with a general houseplant fertilizer.
+FertilizerFeed your plant 1-2 times monthly during spring and summer with a general houseplant fertilizer.

 Fiddle leaf fig

-The fiddle leaf fig only requires an average of 4 hours of sunlight; hence morning sun from the east-facing window is perfect.
-This morning sun helps to prevent the dropping and browning of its leaves.
+The fiddle leaf fig requires an average of 4 hours of sunlight.
+Morning sun from the east-facing window is ideal.
+This morning sun helps to prevent leaf drooping and browning.

-Soil-typePot using well-draining, well-aerated, lightweight soil with a pH of 5.5 and 7.0.
+Soil-typePot using well-draining, lightweight soil with a pH of 5.5 and 7.0.

 Watering Water once every ten days.